 To iPhone Or Not To iPhone?

-I was not one of those unfortunate souls who stood forever in line just to get their hands on an iPhone that wouldn’t activate and for which the iTunes store would crash.
+I was not one of those unfortunate souls who stood forever in line just to get their hands on an that wouldn’t activate and for which the iTunes store would crash.

 My discipline to resist my first-adopter instincts paid off.
 I was saved frustration and heartache.